The Best RV Clubs and Campground Passes

 • Escapees — The biggest general interest RV group out there, Escapees offers a number of awesome benefits and is the best RV club for those looking to get the most for their money.
 From mail-forwarding services and discounted camping to rallies and other events, Escapees has something for everyone.

-• Family Motorcoach Association — Another well known group, the Family Motorcoach Association gives members limited free campground stays, discounts on mobile Wi-Fi plans, access to educational materials, and of course, a chance to meet and connect with other RVers.
+• Family Motorcoach Association — Another well-known group, the Family Motorcoach Association gives members limited free campground stays, discounts on mobile Wi-Fi plans, access to educational materials, and of course, a chance to meet and connect with other RVers.
 Although the name includes the word “family”, anyone is welcome in this group.

 • RVillage — Just looking for connection?
 RVillage doesn’t offer discounts or other perks, but it is absolutely free.
 This club is often referred to as the “Facebook of the RV world” and is great for those looking to stay connected with RVing friends after meeting them.

-• North American Family Campers Association — Again, if all you’re looking for is connection, another good option is the North American Family Campers Association, which focuses mainly on hosting events in order for RVers to meet one another.
+• North American Family Campers Association — Again, if you’re looking for connection, another good option is the North American Family Campers Association, which focuses mainly on hosting events in order for RVers to meet one another.
 They also publish a monthly newsletter to keep everyone in the same loop.
 Dues for this group are super low, making it great for campers on a budget.

 • Family Campers and RVers — Despite the name, the Family Campers and RVers organization is not only for families.
 The group is welcoming to all campers and offers its members discounts on various RV-related products and services, as well as access to their events.